 A teacher addresses her third grade class, assigning a student to play with the only blind member of the group.
 Humiliation (for the student) and resentment (from the rest of the class) follows.
 Disrespectful, but it’s okay because she was just trying to foster tolerance and inclusiveness.

 I’ve said a hundred times that it’s okay to make mistakes.
-I’ve also reassured sighted people that their kindness really is appreciated, even when it’s misguided.
-What I’m sick of doing, though, is looking the other way when someone tries to cancel out the damage they’ve done by citing good intentions.
+I’ve also reassured sighted people that their kindness is appreciated, even when it’s misguided.
+What I’m weary of doing is looking the other way when someone tries to cancel out the damage they’ve done by citing good intentions.
 I’ve witnessed people say and do terrible things in the name of “meaning well”, and I’m sick of pretending I’m okay with it.
 It’s not okay with me, and it’s not okay with the vast majority of blind people I know.

-It seems to stem from the belief that any help is good help; any kindness is something to be grateful for; and every time a sighted person deigns to do something nice, we should all be brimming with thanks.
+It seems to stem from the belief that any help is good help; any kindness is worthy of gratitude; and every time a sighted person deigns to do something nice, we should all be brimming with thanks.
 But what if we don’t really want that specific help?
 What if we like how our apartments are organized?
 What if we had no intention of going on that escalator, and could find it ourselves if we did?
-And what if we prefer to make our own friends, rather than having people assigned to us like we’re the ultimate charity case?
+And what if we prefer to make our own friends, rather than having people assigned to us?

-But let’s skip past the sheer inconvenience and danger of having yourself or your belongings tampered with in the name of good intentions.
+Let’s skip past the sheer inconvenience and danger of having yourself or your belongings tampered with in the name of good intentions.
 Let’s amble over to the area of respect, because it needs attention: if a sighted person treated a fellow sighted person the way they treat blind people, there would be uproar.
-You’d have to have an awful lot of nerve to go around messing with other people’s things in general, wouldn’t you?
-And you’d have to have even more nerve to grab a complete stranger and direct them elsewhere, right?
-So why is it suddenly okay if the person in question is disabled?
+You’d need an awful lot of nerve to go around messing with other people’s things in general, wouldn’t you?
+And you’d have to have even more nerve to grab a complete stranger without permission and direct them elsewhere, right?
+So why does overbearing and presumptuous behaviour magically become acceptable if the person in question is disabled?
 Is your need to do your good deed of the day more important than their need for personal autonomy?
-I really, really hope not.
+I hope not!

 It’s not acceptable.
 It never was and it never will be.
 If you want to flex your kindness muscles—and I recommend that you do, by the way—ask how you can help.
 Except in very, very special cases where a disabled person is in immediate danger, put your good intentions away and pull out respect.
 That is something I can be grateful for.